 Mining for Jade

-- We are currently operating three Jade Mines.
-Our Jade Mines are located in the rugged Mountains of Northern British Columbia, 110 Miles east of Juneau Alaska.
+- We are currently operating four Jade Mines the famous Polar Jade Mine, Kutcho Mine, the newest mine King Mountain and our Ogden Jade Mine.
+Our Jade Mines are located in the rugged Mountains of Northern British Columbia, 110 Miles east of Juneau Alaska, with the exception of the Ogden Mine which is located outside Fort St James.
 Due to the rugged terrain, and the extreme winter weather conditions at the Mine Sites, we are only able to operate for a short 60 day Mining Season.
 Transporting Equipment into the Jade Mine:

 Jade Mining Process